CRM South Africa: What CRM System Should You Choose? (2023)

 1. Lead management and contact management

-Most businesses are looking for a safe, easy-to-use & manage place to store contacts for the business, and CRMs deliver.
+Most businesses are looking for a safe, easy-to-use & manage place to store contacts for the business, and Customer Relationship Management Systems deliver.
 The number of businesses still using spreadsheets to manage business contacts and leads is frightening.
 Your contacts are the lifeblood of the business.

 2. Opportunity tracking and sales pipeline

 Logging opportunities against CRM contacts is key to closing more sales.
 Whether the opportunities are new customers your salespeople are working, or existing customers that account managers are managing.
 The opportunities can be logged and systematically moved through the stages in a sales pipeline - more deals will be closed, and sales targets can be achieved.

 Pipeline management in HubSpot CRM:

 [Image source: HubSpot]